open-data/ckanext-canada/README.rst

 Features:

 * Forms and Validation for GoC Metadata Schema (in progress)
-* Batch import of data (coming, currently in a separate extension)
+* Batch import of data

 Installation: